Enri2077/rsbb/rsbb_etc/doc/bmbox/benchmark_script_tutorial.md

 ```
 We execute another manual operation, in the same way we did the first time, always logging the result in the score object and then calling save_and_publish_score.

-`TODO: can reuse the manual operation object?`
+Notice that the manual operation object previously used should not be "recycled", because its internal state refers to the first manual operation.

 ```python